Gain

 Details

-Specify the data type of the fixed-point parameters.
+Specify the data type of the fixed-point parameter.

 Dependencies

-To use this parameter, set parameter Parameter data type value Fixed-point
+To use this parameter, set for the parameter Parameter data type meaning Fixed-point

 .